-- 1. Students will describe the components of the Corrections System in the U.S. - 2.
-Students will explain the components of the criminal justice system. - 3.
-Students will complete correct documents used in corrections using the proper format and citations.
-This includes reports, memos, and legal briefs. - 4.
-Students will explain the constitutional rights afforded inmates who are incarcerated and in the community correction systems. - 5.
-Students will chart the appeals process of a convicted person through the state court system through the federal court system. - 6.
-Students will compare and contrast the methods of counseling used in criminal rehabilitation programs.
+- 1. Students will be able to write correct documents used in corrections using proper format and citations.
+This includes reports, memos, and legal briefs. - 2.
+Students will be able to explain the basic rights afforded persons who are under the authority of the correctional system. - 3.
+Students will be able to track the appeals process of a convicted offender through the state and federal court system. - 4.
+Students will be able to explain the requirements and responsibilities of those who are employed in the correctional system.